-But even if we give it the general application which might seem to be at first suggested, and apply it to death in common, it is still in harmony with the proposition set forth above; for the text affirms nothing respecting the time that elapses between death and the Judgment.
-It does not assert that men are judged immediately after death; hence it in nowise antagonizes the idea that there is a general period of Judgment fixed for all at the close of probation. p.
-239, Para.
-1, [DESTINY].
+For all that the text declares, there may be as much space of time between death and the Judgment as intervenes between the death of Abel and the end of the world.
+Therefore this text affirms nothing respecting the lime that elapses between death and the Judgment.
+It does not assert that men are judged immediately after death, and in nowise antagonizes the idea that there is a general period of judgment fixed for all at the close of the period of probation.

 We return to the proposition that a future general Judgment is appointed.
 Paul reasoned before Felix of a Judgment to come.
 Acts 24:25.
-But as it may be said that this was to be experienced when Felix died, we will introduce another text, which not only speaks of this Judgment as future, but shows that it will pass simultaneously on the human race.
-Act 17:37: "Because he hath appointed a day in the which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men in that he hath raised him from the dead."
-Here it is announced in plain terms that the Judgment of this world is future, that it is to take place at the time appointed, and that a day, or period, is set apart for this purpose. p.
-239, Para.
-2, [DESTINY].
+But as it may be said that this was to be experienced when Felix died, we will introduce another text, which not only speaks of this Judgment as future, but shows that it is future for the whole human family.
+Acts 17:31: "Because he hath appointed a day in the which he will judge, the world in righteousness by that man whom he bath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead."
+Here it is announced in plain terms that the judgment of this world is future, that it is to take place at the time appointed, and that a day, or period, is set apart for this purpose.

 Peter refers to the same day, and says that the angels that sinned, and the unjust of our own race, are reserved unto it.
-2 Pet.
-2:4, 9.
+2 Peter 2:4,9.
 Again he says that this present earth is reserved unto fire, with which it shall be destroyed in that day.
-2 Pet.
-3:7-12.
+2 Peter 3:7-12.
 Jude says that the angels that kept not their first estate are reserved in everlasting chains under darkness unto the Judgment of the great day.
-Jude 6, this is the day when Christ is represented as separating the good from the bad, as a shepherd divideth the sheep from the goats (Matt.
-25:31-34); and the time to which John looked forward when he said that he saw the dead, small and great, stand before God, and the books were opened, and they were judged out of those things written in the books. p.
-239, Para.
-3, [DESTINY].
+Jude 1:6.
+This is the day when Christ is represented as separating the good from the bad, as a shepherd divides the sheep from the goats (Matthew 25:31-34).
+And the time to which John looked forward when he said that he saw the dead, small and great, stand before God, and the books were opened, and they were judged out of those things written in the books.

-The Judgment also stands, in many lines of prophecy, not as something which has been going forward from the beginning, not as taking place as each member of the human family passes from the stage of mortal existence, but as the great event with which the probation of the human race is to end.
+The Judgment also stands, in many fines of prophecy, not as something which has been going forward from the beginning, not as taking place as each member of the human family passes from the stage of mortal existence, but as the great event with which the probation of the human race is to end.
 Testimony on this point need not be multiplied.
-It cannot be denied that a day is coming in which sentence will be rendered at once upon all who have lived a life of probation in this world, -- a sentence which shall decide their condition for the eternity that lies beyond. p.
-240, Para.
-1, [DESTINY].
+It cannot be denied that a day is coming in which sentence will be rendered at once upon all who have lived a life of probation in this world - a sentence which shall decide their condition for the eternity that lies beyond.